Forex Trading versus Stock Trading

 This gives the trader a chance to earn much more, much faster, although, make no mistake, it’s a great challenge.

 Let’s also not forget that Forex trades night and day from Sunday to late Friday.
-Certainly, sometimes of the day are more active, with the most trading coming when London wakes up at about 7 a.m.
+Certainly, sometimes of the day are more active, with the most forex trading sessions are coming when London wakes up at about 7 a.m.
 GMT, while Asia is still active, and then about nine a.m US time when the traders go to work in New York.

 Even with these fluctuations, there is far more chance to trade than on a regulated stock exchange which is open 9 to 5.
 There is, of course, a gray market that trades stocks 24/7, but you have to be pro to access it.

-Margins are low, and leverage is broad
+Forex Margins are low, and leverage is broad

 Because of the high level of liquidity on the forex market, brokers can work on low margin rates, and offer broad leverage.
 Most margin traders in the stock market need at least half of the value of their investment constantly available in their margin accounts, whereas forex traders need as little as 2 percent.
 And forex traders enjoy very high levels of leverage, where the stockbroker can only offer 2:1 at best.
 While commissions have gone down in stock trading, thanks to discount and online brokers, they are still significant, while forex traders usually pay no commission at all – the broker makes money on the bid-ask spread.